tarwn/lessthandot-hugo/blogs/content/posts/2013-01-27-asp-net-mvc-project-with.md

 This all may seem very easy now, but I can tell you it was not easy to figure all the pieces out.

 I am not showing certain functionality here such as my view model or EditorFor custom editors.
-I also don&#8217;t show the RemoteValidator used to provide uniqueness of the client number and client name.
+I also don't show the RemoteValidator used to provide uniqueness of the client number and client name.
 If there will be an interest, I may discuss these details in the separate blog post.

 Hope this blog post can help people struggling with the modal dialogs implementation in ASP.NET MVC application.